GuyARoss/orbit/readme.md

 ## Contributing

 ### [Contributing Guide](./CONTRIBUTING.md)
-Please first read our [contributing guide](./CONTRIBUTING.md) before contributing to our project.
+Please first read our [contributing guide](./CONTRIBUTING.md) before contributing to this project.

 ### [Good First Issues](https://github.com/GuyARoss/orbit/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22)
-To gain exposure to the repository you can find a list of [good first issues](https://github.com/GuyARoss/orbit/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22).
+To gain exposure to the project you can find a list of [good first issues](https://github.com/GuyARoss/orbit/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22).

 ### License
 Orbit it licensed under [GNU GPLv3](./LICENSE)